nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 specify distributions that are not easily parameterized in closed form, or require specific packet counts at particular time intervals.
-Histograms also allow you to make use of an optional traffic minimization and shaping optimization called *token removal*, which is cental to the original [Adaptive Padding](https://www.freehaven.net/anonbib/cache/ShWa-Timing06.pdf) concept.
+Histograms also allow you to make use of an optional traffic minimization and shaping optimization called *token removal*, which is central to the original [Adaptive Padding](https://www.freehaven.net/anonbib/cache/ShWa-Timing06.pdf) concept.